nsashi/skylark/README.md

 Task 2
-1. An Excel sheet with details of processing time
+1. An Excel sheet with details of processing time (working doc)